bioexcel/cwl-engine-guide/docs/full_cwl_implementation/reana.md

 > Run on the Cloud?
 Indirectly

-REANA does not have a native interface to deploy instances with AWS or other cloud providers, but Kubernetes clusters are frequently deployed on the cloud, and [AWS support Kubernetes](https://aws.amazon.com/kubernetes/), including the [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/)
+REANA does not have a native interface to deploy instances with AWS or other cloud providers, but Kubernetes clusters are frequently deployed on the cloud, and [AWS supports Kubernetes](https://aws.amazon.com/kubernetes/), including the [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/).

 <!-- Could we use a k8s on AWS?, but these could potentially be used as part of a kubernetes cluster. -->